IBM/maximo-labs/MkDocs/monitor_managed_gw_modbus_9.1/docs/prereqs.md

 # Pre-Requisite Instructions

-Here are the pre-requisites for the Maximo Monitor Edge Data Collector exercises.
+Here are the pre-requisites for this Maximo hands-on lab.

 !!! attention
     This lab requires Maximo Monitor 9.1 or later.</br>